Legacy System Assessment: The Fortune 500 Framework for Cutting $67M in Hidden Costs

 This wasn't technical debt.
 This was technical bankruptcy.

-Here's what I discovered during that audit:
+Here's what surfaced during that audit:

-- $8.7M in maintenance contracts for systems serving fewer than 50 users
+- $8.7M in maintenance contracts for systems serving fewer than 50 users each

 - $18M in opportunity cost from delayed product launches